A View From the Top - Tips for Getting Started with Mountain Biking

 - CamelBak Podium Flow Belt – The perfect size pack for a decent ride because you can fit one bottle on your hip and one on your bike bottle cage - I also fit snacks and an extra layer in here

-- CamelBak Hip Pack Large – This one is great for longer rides and it has the water bladder inside, rather than putting a water bottle in your pack
+- CamelBak M.U.L.E.® 5 Waist Pack – This one is great for longer rides and it has the lumbar water reservoir inside, as well as dual bottle pockets for water bottles.

 - CamelBak M.U.L.E.
 Backpack – For long ALL-day rides, this pack is perfect!
 Very comfy and while keeping the airflow on your back so you don’t have an insane amount of back sweat

 - POC Women’s Mountain Bike Shorts – Love the length of these and they’re so comfortable!

 - Backcountry Women’s Mountain Bike Shorts – Love the adjustable waist on these, also the length is so great.